pahihu/t4/README.md

 Notes
 =====

 Passing the T800 floating point tests is NOT easy.
-I am using functions from [OpenMLib](https://openmlb.org) with my own fixes.
+I use functions from [OpenMLib](https://openmlb.org) with my own fixes.
 The following operating system and compiler combinations are passing the T800 FPU tests: